docelic/Viper/README.md

 The HTTP server is included in the list because Viper uses a simple CGI script to provide preseed data via HTTP for client machines during installation (queried automatically from debian-installer).
 Our example uses Apache, even though any web server that can execute CGI will do well.

-When installing OpenLDAP, feel free to answer "Yes" to the debconf question "Omit OpenLDAP server configuration?", because the complete config file will come supplied from Viper, and you can further tune it from there if desired.
+When installing OpenLDAP, answer "Yes" to the debconf question "Omit OpenLDAP server configuration?", because the complete config file will come supplied from Viper, and you can further tune it from there if desired.

 It is known and expected that OpenLDAP and DHCP servers will not start cleanly during the `apt install` step, due to incomplete configuration.
-You will install the appropriate config files for both services later, from Viper's templates.
+The appropriate config files for both services will be installed later from Viper's templates.

 ### Viper's Etc Config Files

 Viper does not intend to unconditionally or inflexibly replace your services' config files with its own.
 You can just as easily manually modify any of your existing services' config files to insert parts of configurations needed by Viper.

-However, it is generally assumed that you will dedicate a physical or virtual machine to the Viper server, and in that context, Viper's default config files can easily replace the services' ones and provide you with a known-good setup on which you can run the test suite and to which you can add your own configuration.
+However, it is generally assumed that you will dedicate a physical or virtual machine to the Viper server, and in that context, Viper's default config files can easily replace the services' ones.
+That will provide you with a known-good setup on which you can run the test suite and to which you can add your own configuration.

 `viper-setup.sh` will copy all the required files from `$VIPER_ROOT/etc/` (which is usually `/etc/ldap/viper/etc`) into the system's `/etc/` and overwrite any existing files.
 Currently, this includes config files for OpenLDAP, ISC DHCP, and Puppet.